dstein64/pyfms/README.md

 * **k** (optional; defaults to 8) Dimensionality of the factorization of pairwise interactions.
 * **stdev** (optional; defaults to .01) The standard deviation of the normal distribution used to initialize the interaction parameters of the model.
+* **optimizer** (optional; defaults to RMSProp()) An object of a class that extends _Optimizer, which specifies how to optimize the loss function.
+* **regularizer** (optional; defaults to None) An object of a class that extends __Regularizer, which specifies how to regularize the loss function.
+For example, see L2, which implements L2 regularization.

 ### Training a Model